comprna/RATTLE/README.md

 ## Clustering

 This is the first and most important step in RATTLE.
-This command will generate the first set of read ckusters representing potential genes and transcripts.
+This command will generate the first set of read clusters representing potential genes and transcripts.

 ```
 $ ./rattle cluster -h